-Systemwide Revenue Bonds to Be Refunded by Series 2017B Bonds
+Systemwide Revenue Bonds to Be Refunded by Series 2018A Bonds

-Series Principal to be Expected Redemption CUSIP Refunded Redemption Date Price (Base) Systemwide Revenue Bonds, Series 2007D (1) \$9,605,000 May 1, 2017 100% 13077C
+Series Principal to be Refunded Expected Redemption Date Redemption Price CUSIP (Base) Systemwide Revenue Bonds, Series 2008A (1) \$10,335,000 September 10, 2018 100% 13077C

-^{} CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP® is a registered trademark of the American Bankers Association.
 CUSIP Global Services (CGS) is managed on behalf of the American Bankers Association by S&P Capital IQ.
-Copyright© 2017 CUSIP Global Services.
+Copyright© 2018 CUSIP Global Services.
 All rights reserved.
 CUSIP® data herein are provided by CUSIP Global Services.
 This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
 CUSIP® numbers are provided for convenience of reference only.
 None of the Board, the Underwriters or their agents or counsel assume responsibility for the accuracy of such numbers.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the Series 2017 Bonds as a result of various subsequent actions, including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Series 2017 Bonds.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the Series 2018 Bonds as a result of various subsequent actions, including, but not limited to, a refunding in whole or in part of such maturity.

-(1) All outstanding maturities of this series of bonds are scheduled to be refunded in their entirety.
+(1) Except for a portion of the Series 2008A Bonds scheduled to mature November 1, 2018, the remaining outstanding maturities of this series of bonds are being refunded in their entirety.